corda/corda/docs/source/node-database.rst

   .. sourcecode:: groovy

     CREATE SEQUENCE my_schema.hibernate_sequence INCREMENT BY 1 MINVALUE 1 MAXVALUE 9223372036854775807 START 8 CACHE 1 NO CYCLE;
+* The PostgreSQL JDBC database driver must be placed in the ``drivers`` directory in the node.

 SQLServer
 ---------